-PDFs may be eligible for health benefits, which include Extended Health, Dental and the Employee and Family Assistance Program.
-The eligibility requirements for benefits are:
+- .
+The eligibility requirements for benefits are: - 1.
+You must have an appointment of at least one-year in length; - 2.
+A minimum of a 50% appointment; - 3.
+You must meet the minimum salary requirement;

-- 1. You must have a one year appointment of at least 50% time; - 2.
-You must receive total monthly earnings which meet the minimum salary requirement; - Your supervisor must not be providing additional earnings to cover the cost of benefits.
+- You must be hired before your normal retirement date (NRD), which is either June 30 or December 31 on the same date or following the date you turn 65 - Your supervisor must not be providing additional earnings to cover the cost of benefits.